duk3y/music-production-pma/README.md

 # Music Review Application

+## Pull Request Review
+- Create a new branch, open a pull request and add Sagar, the testing manager to the PR to approve your PR before merging.
+He will check that your PR is sufficiently tested.

 ## Prerequisites
 - This app is compatible with Python 3.8 and 3.9.
 It is recommended to use one of those versions.